 Student Drop-off and Pick-up will be done as follows for the safety of our children.
-Kindergarten parents will park near the kindergarten building between 7:45 a.m. - 7:59 a.m.
-Students in grades 1st-8th will be dropped off near the fence designated to their classroom.
+Kindergarten through second grade parents will park near the kindergarten building between 7:45 a.m. - 7:59 a.m.
+Students in grades $3^{rd}$ - $8^{th}$ will be dropped off near the gate designated to their classroom.
 High school students will be dropped off near the administration entrance.

-This procedure will provide a safer way to drop-off your student.
+This procedure will provide a safer way to drop off your student.
 Pick-up will occur in the same fashion.
-Please wait patiently as children are being dropped-off or picked-up.
+Please wait patiently as children are being dropped off or picked up.